 Quarantine fees and charges

-More information on Quarantine fees associated with the clearance of personal effects can be found on the Department of Agriculture and Water Resources website - Department of Agriculture and Water Resources fees
+More information on Quarantine fees associated with the clearance of personal effects can be found in the DAFF charging guidelines

 How can I keep costs down?

-Quarantine inspection charges are based on the amount of time it takes to inspect your consignment.
-You can keep costs to a minimum by:
+The inspection charge is based entirely on the time it takes.
+You can keep this time, and thus the cost, to a minimum by:

 Should I use an international removal company for my move to Australia?

-As an expert international removal company, Bournes will guide you through the process of preparing to move to Australia, including guidance on what you can and can't take with you and how to prepare for quarantine examinations and importing household goods.
+As experts in International Removals companies like Bournes will guide you through the process of preparing to move to Australia, including guidance on what you can and can't take with you and how to prepare for quarantine examinations and importing household goods.

 Using moving companies or a specialist international removal company will significantly reduce the risks involved when importing goods to Australia as you will be given all the advice needed with an online quote to guide you through the packing and preparation process.